-Tree root and canopy protection: The RPA (Root protection area) of the retained tree should be protected during the development phase with heras fencing and/or ground protection to ensure heavy machinery is not operated, or materials stored within the rooting area.
+Tree root and canopy protection: The RPA (Root protection area) of the retained trees should be protected during the development phase with heras fencing and/or ground protection to ensure heavy machinery is not operated, or materials stored within the rooting area.
 This can be detrimental to the trees, causing soil compaction and root die back.
 The protection of the RPA and canopy spread is detailed in the Arboricultural Method Statement below.

-Special surfacing: For the proposed driveway surfacing within RPA's, it is advised the existing ground is graded up to form a no dig-surface utilising a 3D load spreader, a no-fines aggregate and a porous wearing course.
-All works within the RPAs will need to be carried out strictly by hand.
-The new surface will be installed working forward from the surface as it is constructed - "rolling out".
-Loose organic matter and/or turf should be removed carefully using hand tools.
-The new surface should then be established above the soil.
+Special surfacing: I have not been advised of any new surfacing but for any new surfacing such as pathways or paving within the RPA's of retained trees, the existing ground will be graded up to form a no dig surface utilising a 3D load spreader, a no-fines aggregate and a porous wearing course.
+All works close to and within the RPA's will need to be carried out strictly by hand.

-Materials delivery, storage and handling: Materials should not be handled or stored within the RPAs of retained trees; the load exerted can result in soil compaction and leachate from spills can be toxic to trees.
+Materials delivery, storage and handling: Materials should not be handled or stored within the RPAs' of retained trees; the load exerted can result in soil compaction and leachate from spills can be toxic to trees.

 Surface drains, soakaways and services: It is important that services, surface drains and soakaways avoid the RPA's of retained trees as roots can be damaged during trench excavations.
-The location of services should therefore be agreed with the local planning authority prior to the development phase commencing.

-7.0 Arboricultural Method Statement
+7.0 Arboricultural method statement

-Implementation and phasing of the proposed development: Prior to any building work commencing on site, a meeting will be held with the arboricultural consultant and site manager present.
-During the meeting details regarding the location of heras fencing will be discussed and a time to reconvene in order to assess the heras fencing will be agreed.
+Implementation and phasing of the proposed development: Prior to any building work commencing on site, a meeting will be held with the tree consultant and site manager present.
+During the meeting details regarding the location of heras fencing will be discussed and a time to reconvene in order to assess the heras fencing and ground protection will be agreed.
 The schedule of events during the development phase will be as follows:

-Heras fencing will be installed as indicated in plan AATPP61FA.
+Heras fencing will be installed as indicated in plan AATPP2PAR.